-Many people believe this song is about drugs, but the band claimed it was inspired by a flight where singer Gene Clark asked guitarist Roger McGuinn how high up they were.
-McGuinn told him 6 miles, but for the song they changed it to 8.
-The band had been doing a lot of drugs at the time, including LSD, which this is probably about.
-If the band admitted the drug references, they knew it would get banned by radio stations, and that's exactly what happened when a radio industry publication reported that it was about drugs and stations should be careful about playing it.
+This story was likely a smokescreen to keep the song in the good graces of sensitive listeners.
+The band had been doing a lot of drugs at the time, including LSD, which is the likely inspiration.
+If the band owned up to the drug references, they knew it would get banned by some radio stations, and that's exactly what happened when a radio industry publication reported that the song was about drugs and that stations should be careful about playing it.
 As soon as one station dropped it, others followed and it quickly sank off the charts.